California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 Briefing — Health Reform 101: The Basics of the Affordable Care Act

-April 14, 2011
+Wednesday, April 13, 2011

 The ACA includes many short-term changes intended to expand and improve health insurance, including new consumer protections for people with private coverage; tax credits for small, low-wage businesses; and a new program that allows those with preexisting conditions to purchase health insurance.
-At the same time, investments are being made to strengthen prevention and public health and support community clinics.
+At the same time, investments are being made to strengthen prevention and public health, and to support community clinics.
 In the longer term, broad expansion of enrollment in both private health insurance plans and public programs is anticipated.

 This CHCF Sacramento briefing provided a basic overview of the ACA and its impact on California as the state implements health reform.
 This briefing is intended for those not closely following the ins and outs of the ACA or implementation activities in California.

-Presenters discussed the creation and operation of the California Health Benefit Exchange; opportunities and challenges for Medi-Cal as it moves to accommodate an expanded patient population; provisions of the ACA intended to shore up the health care workforce to meet the increased demand for health services under health reform; opportunities to advance prevention and wellness; and ways to support seniors in the community under the framework of the Community Living Assistance Services and Supports program (CLASS Act), part of the ACA designed to expand options for people who become disabled and require long-term aid.
+Presenters discussed the creation and operation of the California Health Benefit Exchange, opportunities and challenges for Medi-Cal as it moves to accommodate an expanded patient population, provisions of the ACA intended to shore up the health care workforce to meet the increased demand for health services under health reform, opportunities to advance prevention and wellness, and ways to support seniors in the community under the framework of the Community Living Assistance Services and Supports program (CLASS Act), part of the ACA designed to expand options for people who become disabled and require long-term aid.

 The speakers were: